raptech-jp/OpenPachiSlot-Server/README.md

     The `docker-compose.yml` file configures three services:

     - `vue-app`: A Vue.js application for the front-end interface.
-    - `go`: The main Go server for the backend.
+    - `go-app`: The main Go server for the backend.
     - `postgres`: A PostgreSQL database.

     To start all